This is Why You’re Not Codependent | BTR.ORG

 This is Why You're Not Codependent

-Read on to learn why you’re not codependent.
+Read on to learn why you’re probably not.

 Victims of Emotional Abuse Are Not “Codependent”: They Are Seeking Safety